kingdee60/project_1/README.md

 Create a solution that helps consumers to find the appropiate medication in a local phamarcy and to minimize untimely recall logistics with drug pharmaceutical companies, pharmacies, insurance claim providers and medical professionals.

+### Questions Answered
+* How much money is spent on medicinal drug recalls?
+  ** Drug recalls and prescription changes cost Americans millions of dollars annually.
+* How much are Americans affected by drug recalls?
+And who is involved?
+  ** The United States experiences more drug recalls than any other country in the world.
+Almost 15,000 drugs have been recalled in the last decade.
+Drug pharmaceutical companies, pharmacies, insurance claim providers and medical professionals are all involved in drug recalls.
+The medical professionals and patients are often the last to be informed.
+* Is there a FinTech solution for this problem?
+  ** The FPME will allow for open communication between everyone within the ecosystem, coordinate status updates, provide better health care management, and more transparency for patients.

 ### References